Cher Lloyd: 2013–2015: Sorry I'm Late and hiatus

-2016–present: Upcoming third studio album and new label
+2016–present: Label change and single releases

 Lloyd broke her silence in March 2016 by posting a video on her social media pages.
 In the video, Lloyd states: "I just want to say thank you so much for being so patient.
 It's been a while but it's definitely worth the wait and I can't wait for everybody to hear it."
 Lloyd stated in an interview with New You Media that her third album is almost finished.
 On 15 July 2016, Lloyd teased the release of her new song, "Activated", on social media; the song premiered on 22 July 2016.
 In May 2017, Lloyd announced that she had signed with ie:music.

 In 2018, she was the featured vocalist on the track "4U" by Swedish producer Joakim Molitor.
 On 19 October 2018, Lloyd released the single "None of My Business" along with the music video.
 On 11 October 2019, she released the single "M.I.A".
 The song will be the lead single from her upcoming third studio album.
 On 24 April 2020, Lloyd premiered the single "Lost" alongside the music video.
+On 17 January 2025, she premiered her new single "Head Down", alongside a new music video.
+She followed this with the single "Green Light", which was released on 4 April 2025.